-- At the end of each chapter in Disgaea 3, there's a brief moment where Mao announces how long it'll be before Almaz completes his transformation into a demon.
+- At the end of each chapter in Disgaea 3: Absence of Justice, there's a brief moment where Mao announces how long it'll be before Almaz completes his transformation into a demon.

-- The hourglasses mentioned in The Grim Adventures Of Billy And Mandy reappear in Grim Tales From Down Below, with Mandy's playing a pivotal role in the backstory.
+- The hourglasses mentioned in The Grim Adventures of Billy & Mandy reappear in Grim Tales from Down Below, with Mandy's playing a pivotal role in the backstory.
 All the strange happenings in the show occurred because Mandy's hourglass had emptied, and therefore was supposed to have been reaped long ago, but Grim couldn't bring himself to do it.
 This rendered her effectively immortal, since the only thing that could kill her now was Grim himself.
 All that became moot when Mandy grew up and married Grim.

 - In Futurama, the professor builds a death clock, then he forgot he invented it, and invented it a second time.
 The death clock says how long it will be before the person who sticks their finger in it will die.